Editor’s Note: This post has been updated with new links and fresh content.

 - Use white space effectively.

-- Break up your landing page into sections.
+- Separate your landing page into sections.

 2) Put an End to Fluffy Headlines

-Want higher conversion rates?
+Landing page not converting?
 Try simplifying your headline.

 Contrary to popular belief, the best marketing isn’t always the most creative.

-Keep in mind that you only have about 5 seconds to pull your audience in upon entering your landing page.
+Keep in mind that you only have about five seconds to pull your audience in upon entering your landing page.
 With that said, clearly communicate what’s being offered and promise a clear, specific benefit to the audience.

 Your headline and subheader together should clearly convey your Unique Value Proposition (UVP) or what makes you unique as a business.